 - 5.1 It is important that firms have robust controls in place to ensure they comply with local and international sanctions.
-In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - At the end of 2019, all 17 Investment Firms confirmed that they screen for sanctions at the commencement of a business relationship, and all 17 screen their customer records on a periodic basis to determine if a customer has become subject to sanctions.
-For the latter, the frequency of screening varied but was predominantly either annually, half yearly or ad-hoc rather than through automated daily monitoring; however, 16 of the 17 confirmed they always screen their customer records at the point where sanctions lists are updated; the outlier conducted very limited activity.
-This was consistent with the profile reported for 2018. - 5.3 There is always potential that firms hold the funds of sanctioned individuals or organisations, mainly because such individuals / organisations will not have been subject to sanctions when they were originally accepted as a customer.
+In order to help achieve this firms must have appropriate monitoring and screening tools to identify whether any of their customers (existing or prospective) are sanctioned individuals or organisations, and also to make sure funds paid / received are not made to / from sanctioned individuals or organisations. - At the end of 2021, all 16 Investment Firms confirmed that they screen for sanctions at the commencement of a business relationship, and all 16 screen their customer records on a periodic basis to determine if a customer has become subject to sanctions.
+For the latter, the frequency of screening varied but was predominantly either annually, half yearly or ad-hoc rather than through automated daily monitoring (noting daily screening had increased to 7 firms); however, 15 of the 16 confirmed they always screen their customer records at the point where sanctions lists are updated; the outlier conducted very limited activity.
+This was consistent with the profile reported for 2020. - 5.3 There is always potential that firms hold the funds of sanctioned individuals or organisations, mainly because such individuals / organisations will not have been subject to sanctions when they were originally accepted as a customer.
 In such cases, firms may be required to block or freeze assets for financial sanctions purposes.
-As at the end of 2019 there were no accounts blocked or frozen for financial sanctions purposes (2018: zero), with an aggregate value of £0 million (2018: £zero).
+As at the end of 2021 there were no accounts blocked or frozen for financial sanctions purposes (2020: zero), with an aggregate value of £0 million (2020: £zero).

-The law requires firms to identify and report any suspected breach of sanctions13 to the Financial Intelligence Unit.
+The law requires firms to identify and report any suspected breach of sanctions15 to the Financial Intelligence Unit.
 In practice, these reports will be made by a firm's MLRO or Deputy MLRO using Themis (with processes in place internally for employees to report to the MLRO / Deputy MLRO).
-In the year ended 31 December 2019, no disclosures were made for suspected breaches of sanctions (2018: zero).
+In the year ended 31 December 2021, no disclosures were made for suspected breaches of sanctions (2020: zero).